 (A) The petition is filed ten or more years after the date of the final disposition of all criminal proceedings against the defendant or the release of the defendant from supervision concerning a criminal conviction, whichever is later; and

 (B) The defendant has not been charged or convicted for a criminal offense in the ten or more years since the date of the final disposition of all criminal proceedings against him or her or the date of the defendant's release from supervision, whichever is later.

 Expungement of Juvenile Records: 19-1-306

 You are eligible to Petition for an expungement order:

 - Immediately, if you were found not guilty at trial.

-- After four years, if the Court has terminated jurisdiction; or you were unconditionally released from commitment to the department of human services; or you were unconditionally released from parole supervision.
+- After four years, if the Court has terminated jurisdiction; or you were unconditionally released from a commitment to the department of human services, or you were unconditionally released from parole supervision.

 - After ten years, if you have been adjudicated a repeat or mandatory juvenile offender, and the Court has terminated jurisdiction or you are unconditionally released from parole supervision, whichever date is later.